Badrinath Temple: History

 The throne of Badrinath was named after the presiding deity; the king enjoyed ritual obeisance by the devotees before proceeding to the shrine.
 The practice was continued until the late 19th century.
 During the 16th century, the King of Garhwal moved the murti to the present temple.
 When the state of Garhwal was divided, the Badrinath temple came under British rule but the king of Garhwal continued as the chairman of the management committee.
 The selection of priest is done after consultation between Garhwal and Travancore royal families.

 The temple has undergone several major renovations due to its age and damage by an avalanche.
 In the 17th century, the temple was expanded by the Kings of Garhwal.
 After significant damage during the great 1803 Garhwal earthquake, it was largely rebuilt by the King of Jaipur.
 It was still under renovation as late as the 1870s but these were completed by the time of the First World War.
 At that time, the town was still small, consisting of only the 20-odd huts housing the temple's staff, but the number of pilgrims was usually between seven and ten thousand.
-The Kumbha Mela festival held every twelve years raised the number of visitors to 50,000.
+The Kumbh Mela festival held every twelve years raised the number of visitors to 50,000.
 The temple also enjoyed revenue from the rents owed to it by various villages bequeathed by various rajas.

 During 2006, the state government announced the area around Badrinath as a no construction zone to curb illegal encroachment.

 Legend

-According to Hindu legend, the god Vishnu sat in meditation at this place.
+According to Hindu legend, Vishnu sat in meditation at this place.
 During his meditation, Vishnu was unaware of cold weather.
 Lakshmi, his consort, protected him in the form of the Badri tree (jujube or Indian date, called 'ber' in Hindi).
 Pleased by the devotion of Lakshmi, Vishnu named the place Badrika Ashrama.
 According to Atkinson (1979), the place used to be a jujube forest, which is not found there today.
-Vishnu in the form of Badrinatha is depicted in the temple sitting in the padmasana posture.
-According to the legend, Vishnu was chastised by sage Narada, who saw Vishnu's consort, Lakshmi, massaging his feet.
+Vishnu in the form of Badrinath is depicted in the temple sitting in the padmasana posture.
+According to Brahma Vaivarta purana, Vishnu was chastised by sage Narada, who saw Vishnu's consort, Lakshmi, massaging his feet.
 Vishnu went to Badrinath to perform austerity, meditating for a long time in padmasana.

 The Vishnu Purana narrates another version of the origins of Badrinath.
 According to the tradition, Yama had two sons, Nara, and Narayana—both of which are modern names of Himalayan mountains.
 They chose the place to spread their religion and each of them wed the spacious valleys in the Himalayas.
-Searching for an ideal place to set up a hermitage, they came across the other four Badris of the Pancha Badri, namely Bridha Badri, Yoga Badri, Dhyana Badri and Bhavisha Badri.
+Searching for an ideal place to set up a hermitage, they came across the other four Badris of the Pancha Badri, namely Adibadri, Bridha Badri, Yoga-Dhyana Badri and Bhavisha Badri.
 They finally found the hot and cold spring behind the Alaknanda River and named it "Badri Vishala."